 The developed solution was tested on real life data and proved successful.
 The hypothesis was proved, and sales prediction accuracy improved by more than 10%.
 As a result of improved accuracy, the loss caused by incorrect procurements decreased.
 Moreover, since the solution used simple mathematical models for predictions, requirements for hardware resources have also decreased.

-The procurement planning solution sales prediction accuracy by more than 10% and came out less resource intensive.
+The procurement planning solution sales improves prediction accuracy by more than 10% and imposes lower resource requirements.

 In-house solution developed on the basis of the company Machine Learning experts group